Kristina01111000/Drws_site/README.md

 Update the 80Q to match the 40Q + additional paragraphs for 3rd graph
 Do the lesson chats for the new quizzes -> 7,8,9 -> make sure to make the comments match the tone of previous comments from the same users and make the pages for them, do at least 2 comments for each, try to get 4
-	Make slide for the wellness self check -> when it is finalized Add new wellness self check pdf to the page everywhere -> remove the word “self” from the self check add the lines that Dr W is going to send about the score
+	Make slide for the wellness self check -> when it is finalized, picture is done Add new wellness self check pdf to the page everywhere -> remove the word “self” from the self check add the lines that Dr W is going to send about the score